voliva/safe-decimal/article.md

 This raises a question: What makes a number have a finite amount of decimals for a given a base?
 The answer is any rational number that has a denominator composed with factors from the base.

 As an example, in base 10, all numbers that have a denominator composed only by 2 and 5 (which are the factors of 10) will be represented exactly: 4/10 = 0.4, 1/5 = 0.2, 1/25 = 0.04 and so on.
-But any that has any other prime factor in the denominator will have infinite many decimals: 4/30 = 0.1333..., 8/18 = 0.444...
+But any that has any other prime factor in the denominator will have infinite decimals: 4/30 = 0.1333..., 8/18 = 0.444...

 For this reason, `1/10`, `1/5` and `3/10` have recurring decimals in base 2: They all have `5` as factor on the denominator. `5.3125` on the other hand doesn't have any recurring decimal, because it's `85 / 16`, and 16 is a power of 2.

 So the problem comes exclusively from this fact.
 When working in binary, the only numbers that can be represented exactly in decimal form are the ones which are divided by powers of 2.
-In base 10 we can also represent numbers which are also divided by powers of five, and these just can't get accurately transformed to binary.
+In base 10 we can represent numbers which are also divided by powers of five, and these just can't get accurately transformed to binary.
 When you have recurring decimals, at some point you need to "cut" and all of that precision gets lost.

 But this is completely independent from floating point vs fixed point.
 Floating point only means that the decimal point can be moved left or right, keeping the original value by multiplying an exponent.
 In essence, floating point numbers store the number in scientific notation.